realm/realm-core/test/ios/README.md

 $ sh build.sh build-test-ios-app
 $ sh build.sh test-ios-app

-The first builds an XCode project.
-The second tests the XCode project on a device using xcodebuild.
+The first builds an Xcode project.
+The second tests the Xcode project on a device using xcodebuild.

-Since the test files can be expected to be changed more quickly than the contents of this subdirectory, we use GYP to generate fresh XCode projects.
+Since the test files can be expected to be changed more quickly than the contents of this subdirectory, we use GYP to generate fresh Xcode projects.
 (See also the build-test-ios-app target in build.sh.)

-The XCode project can then be "tested" to run the tests on device, using either XCode, xcodebuild (see also the test-ios-app target in build.sh), Instruments, or the command-line instruments (see also the leak-test-ios-app target in build.sh).
+The Xcode project can then be "tested" to run the tests on device, using either Xcode, xcodebuild (see also the test-ios-app target in build.sh), Instruments, or the command-line instruments (see also the leak-test-ios-app target in build.sh).

+## build-test-ios-app options

+### -d

-The "revertability" to graphical tools is useful for debuggning, in which case, you should specify specify the additional flag -DEBUG to the build-test-ios-app target, e.g.
+The "revertability" to graphical tools is useful for debuggning, in which case, you should specify specify the additional flag -d to the build-test-ios-app target, e.g.

-$ sh build.sh build-test-ios-app -DEBUG
+$ sh build.sh build-test-ios-app -d

+### -a

+By default, the Xcode project built, builds the app for all standard architectures, including 64-bit architectures.
+(Currently, armv7, armv7s, and arm64.)
+This means that the app is compiled and tested for all of these architectures when you do test-ios-app.

+We have thus far failed to figure out a way to report the target architecture to stdout before or after we test for a particular one.
+We've posted a question about this on StackOverflow: http://stackoverflow.com/questions/23934862/.

-You can also specify a list of options for xcodebuild, e.g.
+In the meanwhile, you can specify the target archtecture (or a space-separated list thereof) as an option, e.g.

+$ sh build.sh build-test-ios-app -a armv7
+$ sh build.sh build-test-ios-app -a "armv7 armv7s"

+## test-ios-app options

+test-ios-app forwards all options that you add to xcodebuild.
+So you can e.g.

 $ sh build.sh test-ios-app -destination "platform=iOS,name=tightdb's iPad"